ayenzky/webriqpage-lanarkshirechamber/events/hwl-supporting-staff-attendance.md

 (less than 250 staff) and who would like to know more on how to support staff attendance more effectively.

+---

+### Healthy Working Lives

 Healthy Working Lives training courses/workshops are a local resource offering further support  to workplaces to maintain, implement and develop good practice with a focus on  health, safety and wellbeing in workplace.

----

-### How to Book

 To book a place, please complete the attached [booking form](/docs/HWL-Booking-Form-june-2016.doc) and send to [enquirieshwl@lanarkshire.scot.nhs.uk](mailto:enquirieshwl@lanarkshire.scot.nhs.uk).